wolfmanjm/kivy-smoothie-host/README.md

 ### Rasbian/Debian Stretch on RPI

-(Tested on genuine RPI 7" multitouch screen and external HDMI LCD monitor).
+(Tested on RPI3a+ and 3b+, genuine RPI 7" multitouch screen and external HDMI LCD monitor).

+(This may work on older RPI versions but is not tested, please read this https://www.raspberrypi.org/documentation/hardware/display/legacy.md).

 Install the latest raspbian stretch lite...
 (No XWindows) http://downloads.raspberrypi.org/raspbian_lite/images/raspbian_lite-2019-04-09/2019-04-08-raspbian-stretch-lite.zip